Kohen Kobi Kalidas

-Kohen Kobi Kalidas (কোহেন কবি কালিদাস), translated as "Thus Spoke Kalidasa", is a 1961 Bengali detective novella by Sharadindu Bandyopadhyay.
+Kohen Kobi Kalidas (কহেন কবি কালিদাস), translated as "Thus Spoke Kalidasa", is a 1961 Bengali detective novella by Sharadindu Bandyopadhyay.
 It is part of the famous Byomkesh Bakshi series and follows the exploits of the detective Byomkesh Bakshi, who, along with his friend and chronicler Ajit Bandyopadhyay, solves mysteries in Kolkata and beyond.
 The story is notable for its setting in a coal-mining town and its exploration of crime, mystery, and complex human emotions.

 Plot

 Byomkesh Bakshi and Ajit Bandyopadhyay are invited by Manish Chakraborty, the owner of a coal mine, to investigate a series of mysterious accidents and disturbances in his mine.
 To maintain secrecy, Byomkesh assumes the alias "Gaganbabu," and Ajit becomes "Sujitbabu."
 They soon discover that the coal mine disturbances are tied to a much deeper and more dangerous plot involving murder and deception.

 Phanish Chakraborty, Manish's son, confides in Byomkesh about his involvement in a gambling ring at the Coal Club, which eventually leads to a murder investigation involving a wealthy moneylender, Pranhari Poddar.
 As Byomkesh unravels the complex web of lies and deception, he discovers that the real culprit is closer than expected.